-This issue of Horizons focuses on our new Center of Excellence in Geriatric Psychiatry, which brings together the three pillars of McLean’s mission: clinical care, research, and education under the direction of Center Chief Brent P. Forester, MD, MSc.
+This issue of Horizons focuses on our new Division of Geriatric Psychiatry, which brings together the three pillars of McLean’s mission: clinical care, research, and education under the direction of Center Chief Brent P. Forester, MD, MSc.
 You’ll also read about the installation of a powerful new magnet at our McLean Imaging Center which is significantly expanding McLean’s capacity for highly sophisticated brain research.
 Finally, we’ll give you a glimpse into our new Spirituality and Mental Health Program that recognizes the vital role spirituality plays in the lives of many of our patients.

 Philanthropy Drives Research in Geriatric Psychiatry

 Like so often in philanthropy, the Rogers Family Foundation’s giving began with the personal and grew into something far-reaching and sustaining.
-The “personal” was the relationship the late Jacqueline Rogers, who struggled with dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Center of Excellence in Geriatric Psychiatry.
+The “personal” was the relationship the late Jacqueline Rogers, who struggled with dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Division of Geriatric Psychiatry.

 Donors Foster Connection Between Spirituality and Mental Health

 Dr. David H. Rosmarin’s mission is to treat the whole patient.
 According to a 2011 Gallup Poll, 93% of Americans believe in God or a higher power, and 50% indicate that religion is very important to them.
 Despite these statistics, few mental health clinicians receive training in assessing a patient’s spiritual beliefs, and many are therefore uncomfortable initiating this discussion.

-Q & A: Brent P. Forester, MD, MSc, Chief of the Center of Excellence in Geriatric Psychiatry
+Q & A: Brent P. Forester, MD, MSc, Chief of the Division of Geriatric Psychiatry

-With the August 2015 launch of the Center of Excellence in Geriatric Psychiatry, the hospital completed its strategic goal of fully integrating patient care, research, and educational activities into seven programmatically-based centers.
+With the August 2015 launch of the Division of Geriatric Psychiatry, the hospital completed its strategic goal of fully integrating patient care, research, and educational activities into seven programmatically-based centers.

 Technology Improves Quality of Life for Older Adults